Top 10 Reasons You Should Visit Pigeon Forge, Tennessee Now

 - To test gravity.If going down mountains is your thing, check out the innovative Orbs at Outdoor Gravity Park, where you roll down the mountainside in a ball in a ball.
 Seriously.
 Check it out here.

 - Because watching TV while eating dinner is just too boring.
-Of course you will eventually have to eat, so why not dinner and a live show?
-Munch down on a roast chicken meal while watching world-champion lumberjacks and lumberjills compete against each other.
-Entertaining, fun and good food all at once.
-This was one of our most favorite experiences in Pigeon Forge.
-Read about it here.
+Of course, you will eventually have to eat, so why not dinner and a live show?
+Munch down on a roast chicken meal while listening to foot-stomping music and watching world-champion acrobats compete against each other.
+Entertaining, fun and good food all at once at Dolly Parton’s Smoky Mountain Adventures.

 - To show up your kids on a track.
 Bring the competition to family level and challenge your own kids to a race at one of multi-level go-cart tracks along the Parkway.
 Be sure to check height requirements before purchasing tickets, though if your child doesn’t make the height, they can usually ride along with you.

 - To get lost in a maze.
 Mazes are cool.
 Didn’t someone write a whole book series about one?
 You certainly won’t be finding your inner zen though, with mirrors, lights, and effects to distort your adventure.
 We tried the one at the Magi Quest on the Parkway.
 For the brainiacs among you, try solving the puzzles and riddles of the Pharoah in The Tomb.
 You get stuck in a pyramid with a group and have to solve puzzles in order to progress and escape the wrath of the pharaoh.